 When asparagus is in season, I don' t know about you but I just can't get enough of it.
 It was only a couple years ago that I discovered you can actually eat it raw.
-Not sure it's me who is behind the times or it really is a new thing.
-Regardless, I had to try it.
+I knew right away I had to try it.
 Shaved asparagus is delicious dressed up many ways but this creamy Parmesan dressing is super easy and compliments the asparagus perfectly.

 Snap off the end of one of the spears to see where it naturally wants to detach it's woody bottom.
 Use that piece as the gauge for trimming the whole bunch.
 Leave the elastics on, if they have them, to make this easier.

 Discard the ends and wash your asparagus really well.
 It can sometimes be very sandy especially if you have bought it from a local farm.
 In that case I recommend rinsing in several changes of cold water to be sure all the sand is gone.

 Using a vegetable peeler, hold onto the tips and start peeling away.
 If you have very thick stalks I would discard the skin as it tends to be very tough and woody.
 Peel half way through one side and then flip it over to do the rest.
 Keep peeling until there is nothing left.
 The tips with usually just snap off.
 Add those to the pile of shaved asparagus.